rapidsai/docs/resources/github-actions.md

 This link downloads the required artifact as a zip file.

 This can also be done using `ghcli` using the following command to download the artifact.
-This command unzips the artifact to the destination location
+This command also unzips the artifact to the destination location:

 ```sh
 gh run download <workflow-run-id> --repo <repo-name> --name <artifact-name> --dir <destination-directory>
 ```

-For example, to download the artifact `rmm_conda_python_cuda11_py311_x86_64` from the workflow run ID `14437867406` on the `rmm` repository into the `/artifacts` directory, you can use this command
+For example, to download the artifact `rmm_conda_python_cuda11_py311_x86_64` from the workflow run ID `14437867406` on the `rmm` repository into the `/artifacts` directory, you can use this command:

 ```sh
 gh run download 14437867406 --repo rapidsai/rmm --name rmm_conda_python_cuda11_py311_x86_64 --dir /artifacts